-Under Decision 2/CMP.7103, Parties may account for emissions by sources and removals by sinks resulting from the harvest and conversion of a forest plantation to non-forest land under FM, provided that a forest of at least the same area and carbon stock potential is established on non-forest land, and provided that all the other requirements are satisfied (CEFC, see Section 2.7.7).
-Given that the emissions and removals from the plantation harvesting and replanting or equivalent forest establishment are already included in the FMRL, and that the effects of implementing CEFC will be accounted for against the FMRL (see Section 2.7.7), the decision to apply the CEFC provision does not in itself trigger a Technical Correction.
-A methodological inconsistency between reporting of FM in the second commitment period and the FMRL included in the Annex to Decision 2/CMP.7 (including the methods to estimate emissions and removals from lands subject to the CEFC provision) will trigger a technical correction.
+Under Decision 2/CMP.7100, Parties may account for emissions by sources and removals by sinks resulting from the harvest and conversion of a forest plantation to non-forest land under FM, provided that a forest of at least the same area and carbon stock potential is established on non-forest land, and provided that all the other requirements are satisfied (CEFC, see Section 2.7.7).
+Given that the emissions and removals from the plantation harvesting and replanting are already included in the FMRL, the implementation of the CEFC provisions does not trigger a Technical Correction.
+The effects of implementing CEFC will be accounted for against the FMRL (see Section 2.7.7).

-101Note that, when accounting, it is not possible to exclude a pool or gas already included in the FMRL.
+98Note that, when accounting, it is not possible to exclude a pool or gas already included in the FMRL.

-102This includes, among others: age-class structure, increment, species composition, rotation lengths, management practices, etc.
+99This includes, among others: age-class structure, increment, species composition, rotation lengths, management practices, etc.

-103 Paragraphs 37-39 of Decision 2/CMP.7 (Land use, land-use change and forestry), contained in document FCCC/KP/CMP/2011/10/Add.1, p.19.
+Paragraphs 37-39 of Decision 2/CMP.7 (Land use, land-use change and forestry), contained in document FCCC/KP/CMP/2011/10/Add.1, p.19.